KennardWang/VTuber-MomoseHiyori/README.md

 ## Calibration Algorithms

 Obviously, the position of landmarks is meaningless.
-In most cases, we focus on the ratio (or aspect ratio) which could describe the size, because in Unity, we use a scrolling bar to control actions or events.
+In most cases, we focus on the ratio (or aspect ratio) which could describe the degree, because in Unity, we use a scrolling bar to control actions or events.
 However, the ratio is mostly not perfect correspondence with the bar value.
 An interesting question is how to calibrate and map the ratio to the bar value.
 There are some feasible methods I implement in this project:

 ```python
 # Copyright 2023 © Yuyang (Kennard) Wang.